Skip to Main Content

 March 2024, No. 24-01R

-We study home search and buying in the U.S. housing market, focusing on the structure and level of buyer agent commissions.
-In our model, as in practice, home buyers receive free house showings while buyers' agents earn a 3% commission from the seller upon a home purchase.
-We show this structure deviates from a cost-based model, resulting in excessive agent profits and inefficient searches.
-Adopting a cost-based commission system could raise social welfare by nearly $40 billion annually through improved home search efficiency and reduced rent-seeking by agents.
+We study home search and buying in the U.S. housing market, focusing on the level and structure of buyer agent commissions.
+In our model, as in practice, homebuyers receive free house showings while buyer agents earn a 3% commission from the seller.
+We show that the prevailing commission level and structure deviate from cost basis, generating excessive agent profits and inefficient searches.
+Adopting a cost-based commission system could raise social welfare by nearly $40 billion annually by improving home search efficiency and reducing rent-seeking by agents.
 We discuss policy implications of our findings, including for the recent NAR settlement.